 Dr. Bersin has written on Spirituality in the Recovery Process after Traumatic Experience and has given papers on the subject to numerous conferences including the Episcopal East Coast Military Chaplains Conference, Association of Trauma Stress Specialists, and American Association of Pastoral Counselors.
 She has published an article: “Healing Traumatic Memories: A Spiritual Journey.” in Theological Literacy for the 21st Century, Eerdmans, 2002 and “Life Beyond the Gates.” in The Antoich Agenda, Andover Newton Theological School and The Boston Theological Institute, New Delhi, 2007.

 Dr. Bersin received her B.S. in Education from Indiana University, an M. A. in Religion from Colgate Rochester Divinity School, Master of Divinity from Yale Divinity School and a D. Min. from the Graduate Theological Foundation.
 She received her Ph D in Pastoral Psychotherapy at the Graduate Theological Foundation in 2008.
 Her dissertation topic: “ Community-based Resettlement: Refugees, Asylum Seekers and Asylees Rebuild Their Lives with the Help of Congregations and Community.”

-Rev. Isaac Seelam works for The American Baptist Churches of Massachusetts is assisting RIM with congregational development.
+Rev. Isaac Seelam works for The American Baptist Churches of Massachusetts and helps with international student's internships and field education.
 He can be reached at Seelam@TABCOM.org or 781-322-1011 x 305.